Perhaps one of the least hardy European lavenders, Spike lavender will thrive in climates that are, at most, tickled by light frost.

 Smart tip about spike lavender

-Planting lemongrass will help repel snakes, as will using (again) shale mulch: the sharp edges and heavy material will discourage snakes from nesting nearby.
+Planting lemongrass near your spike lavender will help repel snakes, as will using (again) shale mulch: the sharp edges and heavy material will discourage snakes from nesting nearby.